needle-mirror/com.unity.cloud.assets/Documentation~/get-started-management.md

 To create the behavior for asset management, follow these steps:

-1. In your Unity Project window, go to **Assets** > **Scripts**.
+1. In your Unity **Project** window, go to **Assets** > **Scripts**.
 2. Select and hold the `Assets/Scripts` folder.
 3. Go to **Create** > **C# Script**.
 4. <a name="a5">Name your script `AssetManagementBehaviour`.
-5. Open the `AssetManagementBehaviour` script you created in the previous step and replace the contents of the file with the following code sample:
+5. Open the `AssetManagementBehaviour` script that you created in the previous step and replace the contents of the file with the following code sample:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/GetStartedManagementExample.cs#Example)]

 This script does the following:

-* Provides the functions to list and select Organizations.
+* Provides the functions to list and select organizations.
-* Provides the functions to list and select Projects.
+* Provides the functions to list and select projects.
-* Performs a basic search to list the assets of the selected Project.
+* Performs a basic search to list the assets of the selected project.

 ### Create an interface for all UI scripts

 To create the interface for all UI scripts, follow these steps:

-1. In your Unity Project window, go to **Assets** > **Scripts**.
+1. In your Unity **Project** window, go to **Assets** > **Scripts**.
 2. Select and hold the `Assets/Scripts` folder.
 3. Go to **Create** > **C# Script**.
 4. Name your script `IAssetManagementUI`.
-5. Open the `IAssetManagementUI` script you created in the previous step and replace the contents of the file with the following code sample:
+5. Open the `IAssetManagementUI` script that you created in the previous step and replace the contents of the file with the following code sample:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/IAssetManagementUI.cs#Example)]